Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Disorientation is what you experience when you are confused about the time, where you are or even who you are.
 It is often a symptom of dementia.

-Creating a calming environment for people with dementia
+Creating a calming, helpful home for people with dementia

 A soothing, calming atmosphere is helpful for everybody.
 For a person with dementia, it can help minimise their confusion and help them to concentrate and rest.